swethagumpena/NetGameSim_441/README.md

 ## Requirements:

-In this homework, we have to use Map/Reduce to compute the differences between graphs and determine the precision
+In this homework, we have to use Map/Reduce to compute the differences between graphs and determine the precision.
 1) Create a program for parallel distributed processing of large graphs
 2) Display the distribution of nodes and edges based on their similarities computed using a specified formula
 3) For each node and edge, compute the likelihood that it was modified, added, or removed in the perturbed graph, or remained unchanged by implementing a unique and fine-tuned graph matching algorithm